fhi-beta/mobaGenetics-qc/methylation/README.md

 $ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile first_part
 $ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile second_part

+## Finalizing the run

 After one has run the third_part, the following command will clean up the output files, removing unnecessary files:
 $ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile clean_up

+## Canned wrapper script
-The wrapper script will make the process of running the pipeline easier, especially if your resources are limited.
-In the globalConfig.yaml, you need to specify how many samples you can run in memory at ones.
+The wrapper script runOneorMore.sh will make the process of running the pipeline easier, especially if your resources are limited.
+In
+globalConfig.yaml, you need to specify
+- how many samples you can run in memory at once.
 2 estimates are given to make this easier.
 If your amount of samples are larger than this amount, the pipeline will return an error message the first time it runs, but will create temporary config files where the data is split into batches.
+- what part of the pipeline you want to run - edit the rule parameter.

-This process is entirely controlled if you use the following wrapper script: runOneorMore.sh
+This process is entirely controlled if you use the wrapper script, but you will have to edit it describing what step you are running.

-If you wish to run One local config file, met001.yaml for example, you do this with the following command: bash runOneorMore.sh input/met001.yaml
+If you wish to run One local config file, met001.yaml for example, you do this with the following command:

+bash runOneorMore.sh input/met001.yaml

-you can give several input config files if desired: bash runOneorMore.sh input/met001.yaml input/met004.yaml input/met007.yaml
+you can give several input config files if desired (the syntax assumes bash):

+bash runOneorMore.sh input/met00[147].yaml

-Now, if the amount of samples are more than the max_sample_size specified in globalConfig.yaml, the data will be split automatically into met001-1, met001-2, met001-3, etc. and run for each if these batches.
+If the amount of samples in a set are more than the max_sample_size specified in globalConfig.yaml, the data will be split automatically into met001-1, met001-2, met001-3, etc. and run for each if these batches.
 The scripts can be modified to allow more cores and which rule to run.
-This can be changed by changing the variables inside the scripts: cores rule
+This can be changed by changing the variables inside the
+scripts: cores rule

 No arguments should be given to runOneorMore.sh if one wants to run through all local config files listed in the input folder.
 It is organized to run for all config files with the name consisting of "met" and ".yaml".
 Therefore, if the input folder has met001.yaml, met002.yaml, met003.yaml, it wil run for each of these.
 If any of these contains more samples than your hardware allows (max_sample_size), it will create subbatches.
 This script can also be modified with cores and rule.

+# Results
 All results are stored within the Runs folder, with the analysis_name given as a subdirectory.
 The analysis_name is the name of the config file, minus the .yaml part.
 This is set automatically.

+## Final
 The end matrices with data:

 processed_data/:
 {analysis_name}_12_Noob_beta_matrix_sex_chr.csv	(beta values from CpGs at sex chromosomes; rows - CpGs, columns - samples) {analysis_name}_13_beta_values.csv			(beta values from autosomal CpGs before BMIQ; rows - CpGs, columns - samples)